A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 The academy works with a number of external organisations.

-The Inclusion Lead/SENCo meets regularly with the Wider Learning Mentor and Multi Agency support staff to update and discuss support and provision within the local area.
+The SENCo meets regularly with the Wider Learning Mentor and Multi Agency support staff to update and discuss support and provision within the local area.
 This is also raised in IEP meetings.
-The Inclusion Lead shares this knowledge with parents directly via personal leaflets, and discussions.
+The SENCo shares this knowledge with parents directly via personal leaflets, and discussions.
 The Wider Learning Mentor further supports parents by referring and signposting to services/groups that are relevant for their child’s needs.

 Alternatively parents can access Nottinghamshire’s Local Offer website which contains information about services available to families.
 This can be found at:

 - 12. How will the school/setting prepare my child/young person to: i) Join the school/setting?

 Extra visits to familiarise children with the setting and with staff can be arranged.
 Discussions with previous settings and parents form a clear picture of the child’s needs.
 Transition books/pictures/film clips can be arranged so that the children can continue to familiarise themselves at home and share with key family members.
 Occasionally additional funding maybe applied for to support this work.

 - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?